vatatav/roo_code_LLM_universe-python_workspace/documentation/llm_interaction_rules.md

     * **Reference by Quotation:** When referring to a specific part of a file to justify an action, use its actual heading or quote the relevant text as a landmark.
 For example, state "After the section titled 'Finalize the Session'..." instead of "In Step 4...".
 4.  **Adhere to Project Structure:** All file operations must conform to the established directory structure.
 Do not create non-standard folders like `History` or `old`.
 Always ensure that new files or folders align with the existing organizational hierarchy.

+5.  **Ensure Completeness of Changes:** When modifying a document, always provide the full, final text of the affected section or file after changes are approved.
+This ensures clarity and prevents incomplete updates.

 ## III.
 Coding and Development Rules

 1.  **Follow `standards.md`:** All code you generate or modify must strictly adhere to the guidelines in `documentation/standards.md`.
 This includes, but is not limited to: